mstefa/metrics-api/Readme.md

 The `docs` directory contains important documentation for the project:

-- `docs/architecture/`: This section provides an overview of the layers architecture used in this service
 - `docs/requests/request-example.rest`: Example REST API requests that can be executed using the VSCode REST Client extension.

 ## Run project on local